GouravRusiya30/SpringBootRestAPI/README.md

 [![HitCount](http://hits.dwyl.io/GouravRusiya30/SpringBootRestAPI.svg)](http://hits.dwyl.io/GouravRusiya30/SpringBootRestAPI)

 ## Desciption
-Simple rest api using spring boot and mongodb as nosql storage.
 This project mainly focussed on the kickstart to the CI/CD using TravisCI.
 Also includes CodeCoverage, Sonarqube integration which can be plugged into any application.

 ## Task List Progress